CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Experiments and Discussion

 \subsection{Overall Performance Comparison}

 To validate the effectivity of our framework empirically, we conducted a comprehensive comparison against established baseline methods on our proposed KnowFlow-Bench.
-The results, presented systematically in Table \ref{tab:performance_comparison}, offer a clear and consistent tendency-- the CangLing-KnowFlow framework demonstrates a significant improvement across all evaluated metrics and LLM backbones.
+The detailed results summarized in Table \ref{tab:performance_comparison} offer a clear and consistent tendency that the CangLing-KnowFlow framework wins a significant improvement across all evaluated metrics and LLM backbones.

-The most critical metric, Task Success Rate, reveals the profound impact of our architecture.
-For both simple and complex tasks, CangLing-KnowFlow consistently achieves the highest success rates, often by a significant margin.
-For example, when powered by the Claude 4 Sonnet model, our framework boosts the TSR on complex tasks to 95.1\%, a notable improvement over the 90.6\% achieved by the next-best method, Reflexion.
-This underscores the efficacy of integrating an expert-informed PKB, which provides a scientifically valid basis for planning and fundamentally mitigates the planning fallacies endemic to less-constrained agent architectures.
+Most notably, the TSR metric highlights the distinct advantage of our proposed approach.
+Across both simple and complex tasks, CangLing-KnowFlow consistently achieves the highest success rates, outperforming baselines by significant margins.
+For example, when powered by the Claude 4 Sonnet model, our framework boosts the TSR on complex tasks to 95.1\%, a substantial improvement over the 90.6\% achieved by the nearest competitor, Reflexion.
+This result validates the efficacy of integrating an expert-informed PKB, which guides the agent with scientifically valid prior knowledge, thereby effectively mitigating the logical hallucinations and inefficient planning often observed in unconstrained agent architectures.

-Furthermore, the results highlight the great potential for improving planning efficiency and autonomy.
-The FPA of CangLing-KnowFlow is consistently higher than all baselines, indicating that the initial workflows derived from our knowledge base are of superior quality and less prone to immediate failure.
+Furthermore, the results highlight the framework's capability to significantly enhance planning efficiency and autonomy.
+CangLing-KnowFlow consistently yields higher FPA scores than all baselines, indicating that initial workflows derived from our knowledge base are inherently robust and less susceptible to early-stage failure.
 Consequently, this leads to a substantial reduction in both the NTC and the NI.
-By providing a more direct and validated path to the solution, our framework minimizes the inefficient trial-and-error cycles characteristic of ReAct-based agents, thereby enhancing automation and reducing computational overhead.
+By offering a validated, direct path to the solution, our approach curtails the redundant iterative loops that are typical in ReAct-based agents, thereby lowering computational costs and enhancing the degree of automation.